 Jake has spent his career leading teams through complex terrain.
 From driving health care initiatives at one of the largest insurance companies in the world, to leading Marines overseas, Jake blends long-term vision with real world practicality.
-As Director of Business Operations at Collective Health, Jake focuses on strategy, end-to-end product implementation and building business operations.
+As Director of Plan Operations at Collective Health, Jake focuses on strategy, end-to-end product implementation and building business operations.

 Before Collective Health, Jake spent seven years at WellPoint delivering innovative health care products from the first Narrow Network products in California to the largest national client implementations.
 Jake served in the Marine Corps as a Logistics officer with 3rd Battalion, 5th Marines where he completed two tours in Iraq.
 After leaving active military service, he co-founded CombatIV and has spoken at the Aspen Ideas Festival.
 Jake received a B.S. in Finance from the University of Colorado and holds an MBA from UCLA.

 Sagar brings technical expertise in building distributed systems and data-driven software.
 As the only engineer in a family of doctors, he has a deep interest in tackling problems in the health care industry.